5 Emerging Tech Hubs that Are Hot Multifamily Markets

 This is the eighth fastest growing tech submarket out there, and the tech industry is driving an office and multifamily building boom.
 The University of Michigan plays a big part in this number as does Ann Arbor’s revitalized urban core.
 Its City Council got hit pretty hard last fall when it changed a neighborhood designation from multifamily to single-family because many proponents of affordable housing see multifamily as the best way to meet the growing need for workforce housing

 Aerospace has long driven the industry in this city, but Huntsville is also emerging a tech hot spot.
 Roughly 17% of all job posting are in the tech industry.
 When it comes to multifamily units, Huntsville has a 93.8% occupancy rate, which is tops in the state and one the best in the Southeast.
-The effective rent per unit is low at $855 per month, which may give investors an opportunity to stabilize properties and grow value
+The effective rent per unit is low at $855 per month, which may give investors an opportunity to stabilize properties and grow value.
+See why we are the premier lender for Alabama real estate investors.

 Charleston, South Carolina